coq/coq/doc/sphinx/language/extensions/canonical.rst

    1. Unless another key—and, thus, instance—matches |c_i|, the instance will always be considered by unification.
-   2. |c_i| will be considered overlapping with (i.e. not distinct from) any other canonical instance that keys |x_i| to one of its respective variables.
+   2. |c_i| will be considered overlapping with (i.e. not distinct from) any other canonical instance that keys |x_i| to one of its own respective variables.

    A record's field |x_i| can only be keyed once to each key.
    Coq will print a warning when :token:`qualid` keys |x_i| to a term